“They seem to have left my voice in the dressing room!” – Judy Garland, Westbury Music Fair, 1967

 The youth was placed temporarily in the receiving hospital while police attempted to communicate with his relatives in Lebanon.

-Judy elicited strong emotions in the emotionally fractured world of Garfreaks, even this early stage in her career, which was just a little over a year after the failed attempt at kidnapping Judy was foiled on March 7, 194o (see the March 8 entry).
+Judy elicited strong emotions in the emotionally fractured world of Garfreaks, even at this early stage in her career, which was just a little over a year after the failed attempt at kidnapping Judy was foiled on March 7, 194o (see the March 8 entry).
 Today, the two would-be kidnappers would most likely be among those crazy Internet trolls on social media!